 In a case of bad weather, all private cruises may get canceled, however, Government ferry will sail.
 Government ferry comes as the savior during bad weather especially during low season ie June, July, August and September.
 The Government ferry is the strongest of all the ferry that sail in Andaman Island.

-What is it for travelers coming with kids?
+What is it for travellers coming with kids?

 For travelers coming with their kids or young children are advised to bring rain jackets.
 Actually, all travelers are advised to carry rain jacket or coat with them.
 Umbrellas might not be able to hold the strong wind, also other travelers standing next to you might get affected because of the rainwater pouring from your umbrella.
 Sea sickness pills can be carried or can be purchased from medical stores in Port Blair.
 These pills might help to avoid any sea sickness during your ferry or cruise ride from Port Blair to Havelock or Neil Island.
 In addition, make sure you do not drink water from any locality and drink only mineral waters, and purchase it from restaurants or shops that look neat and clean.

-When it comes to Andaman Island, it is always better to come with someone who knows the turf so that travelers can feel safe and there is always a backing from the local ground staff who will help and rightly assist you about the present ground situations.
+When it comes to Andaman Island, it is always better to come with someone who knows the turf so that travellers can feel safe and there is always a backing from the local ground staff.
+They will help you and rightly assist you during the present ground situations.